When Will My Child Stop Wetting?

-For some children, bedwetting (nocturnal enuresis) is a short blip along the path of growing up and will resolve itself.
+For some children, bedwetting is a short blip along the path of growing up and will resolve itself.
 For others, it's a long haul filled with ups and downs, dry nights and wet sheets.
-Whatever your child's story, be reassured that there is light at the end of the tunnel and your child will eventually stay dry during the night, says pediatrician Dr. Howard Bennett, author of "Waking Up Dry: A Guide to Help Children Overcome Bedwetting."
+Whatever your child's story, the process can be extremely stressful for you and your child.
+All parents should be reassured that there is light at the end of the tunnel and your child will eventually stay dry during the night, says pediatrician Dr. Howard Bennett, author of "Waking Up Dry: A Guide to Help Children Overcome Bedwetting."

 The big question every parent of a bedwetter wants to know: When will my child stop wetting the bed?
 That’s hard to answer, he says, since each child is different.
 But you should know the facts.

 - The American Academy of Pediatrics defines bedwetting as wetting two or more times a week in children over 5, or often enough that it bothers you.